khushii-19/khushii-19/README.md

 Passionate about **automation and innovation**, I am driven to create **meaningful solutions** with technology.
 I embrace challenges as opportunities while staying committed to **excellence and impact**.

-🔭 Currently working on: End to End AI-powered applications 🌱 Learning: Advanced ML and Generative AI
+-🔭 Currently working on: End to End AI-powered applications -🌱 Learning: Advanced ML and Generative AI
-💬 Ask me about: Python, Flask, Automation, and Data Analysis
+-💬 Ask me about: Python, Flask, Automation, and Data Analysis
-📫 How to reach me: kkhushiiarca@gmail.com
+-📫 How to reach me: kkhushiiarca@gmail.com
+- ⚡ Fun fact: I love turning “what if” ideas into AI-powered projects.

 ---
 <h3 align="left">Connect with me:</h3>